 Carbohydrates represent a primary source of energy for the body.
 They help power the brain, heart, kidneys, muscles, and central nervous system.
-A diet that is carbohydrate-deficient may result in constipation, fatigue, headaches, and other physical symptoms.
+A diet that is carbohydrate-deficient may result in occasional constipation, fatigue, headaches, and other physical symptoms.

 Clearly, there’s a lot to like about carbohydrates.
 Yet a diet that features too much fiber, starch, sugar, and other carbohydrates may do more harm than good, particularly for those who want to live as long as possible.
 To better understand why this may be the case, let’s consider a recent study published by The Lancet, a peer-reviewed medical journal.